SeedSigner/independent_custody_guide/README.md

 ## Alright, But There's Got to Be a Catch, Right?

 No technology, especially security-related technologies, are **ALL** positive, there have to be trade-offs or vulnerabilities.
-I will now list some of the criticisms/vulnerabilities of SeedSigner of which I am aware, and then briefly discuss my perspective on them one by one:
+What follows is a list of the criticisms/vulnerabilities of SeedSigner of which I am aware; I will also briefly provide my perspective on each of them:

-- direct access to seeds increases their discloure opportunity
-- reliance on a single software/hardware set for multiple keys in a quorum
-- a full linux installation has a large attack surface
-- airgapped communication is security theatre that results in a worse user experience
-- unpaid developers don't have the time/expertise/care to properly "do security"
-- lack of software validity assurances leaves open the possibility of malicious code installation
-- an evil maid could use malicious code to exfiltrate private keys
-- the Broadcom BCM2835 chip used in Pi Zero is closed-source and potentially compromised

-These are the potential weaknesses/vulnerabilities that I've discerned, that have been communicated directly to me, or that I have gleaned from observing comments in public forums; if additional criticisms come to light, I will add them to this document.

 **Direct access to seeds increases their disclosure opportunity:** This is a criticism that is reasonable and that I agree with.
 Though some people that appreciate the SeedSigner model have begun using it for more day-to-day storage needs, the larger model was designed with cold storage in mind, meaning that I anticipate bitcoin savers using the SeedSigner model would need to make outgoing transactions 1-2 times a year, if that.
 Deposits to a multi-signature wallet, including to newly-generated receive addresses, can of course be made without accessing private keys.
 So this means that your seed phrases should typically stay in some kind of remote, physically secure, non-visibly secure, tamper-evident storage spot.
 When you do access your seed phrases, obvious care should be taken to access them in areas that they will not be seen by unwanted persons, or in areas that are subject to visual surveillance, etc. It should also be noted that the use of a BIP39 passphrase in conjunction with your seeds can serve as an excellent mitigator to the risk of private key disclosure during seed access.